-I. OBEDIENCE IN MENIAL TASKS LEADS TO MIGHTY OPPORTUNITIES.
+I. BE OBEDIENT IN THE MOST MENIAL TASKS.

-David's Father sent him on an errand to take his brothers food.
-Here is the record: "Now Jesse said to his son David, 'Take this ephah (3/5ths of a bushel) of roasted grain and these ten loaves of bread for your brothers and hurry to their camp.
-Take along these ten cheeses to the commander of their unit.
-See how your brothers are and bring back some assurance from them.
-They are with Saul and all the men of Israel in the Valley of Elah, fighting against the Philistines.'
-Early in the morning David left the flock with a shepherd, loaded up and set out, as Jesse had directed."
-(I Samuel 17:17-20)
+David's father sent him on an errand.
+David obeyed.
+Here is the account: "One day Jesse said to David, "Take this bushel of roasted grain and these ten loaves of bread to your brothers.
+Give this cheese to their captain and see how the boys are getting along; and bring us back a letter from them!
+Saul and the Israeli army were camped at the valley of Elah....
+So David left the sheep with another shepherd and took off early the next morning with the gifts."
+(1 Sam.
+17:17-20 TLB)

+David went because he was sent on a mission by his father to learn of the welfare of his brothers and to take them food.
 That was a comparatively simple thing to do.
-David was content to be an obscure shepherd and an errand boy.
+David was happy to be an obscure shepherd and an errand boy.
 His lot in life at this time was perhaps not as glamorous and public as being a soldier in Saul's army like his brothers.
-David never in his wildest dreams foresaw what developed when he got to the valley where the armies were drawn up facing each other.